 Joined the Company

-Bowing on stage for the first time with the company during Bolero and with the full house clapping.
+Bowing on stage for the first time with the company during Bolero and with a full house standing ovation.

 Mr. Dori joined Houston Ballet II, Houston Ballet's Second Company, in August of 2011.
 Prior to joining Houston Ballet II, Dori was an apprentice at Montgomery Ballet in Montgomery, Alabama.
 During his time with Montgomery Ballet, Dori performed the principal role in La Vivandier, puss and boots in The Sleeping Beauty, as well as various roles, such as Chinese, Spanish, and Arabian in The Nutcracker.